null09264/FRHyperLabel/README.md

 #### Usage
-The code to define a bunch of hyperlinks can be as short as one statement, just use the API: `setLinkForRange:withLinkHandler`, which takes in an substring range and a tap handler as input and setup the links with an element touch feedback.
+The code to define a bunch of hyperlinks can be as short as one statement, just use the API: `setLinkForSubstring:withLinkHandler:`, which takes in an substring and a tap handler as input and setup the links with an element touch feedback.

 ##### Example:
 ```objc